microsoft/BotBuilder-Samples/experimental/orchestrator/README.md

 Orchestrator can be used in different development environments:

-* **Code First**: Orchestrator can be integrated into your code project by replacing LUIS and/or QnA Maker for language understanding.
+* **Code First**: Orchestrator can be integrated into your code project by replacing LUIS for intent recognition such as for skill delegation or dispatching to subsequent language understanding services.
 See [Runtime Integration][# Runtime Integration] section for more.
 * [Bot Framework Composer][19]: Orchestrator can be selected as a recognizer within Bot Framework Composer.
 At this point there are limitations to using Orchestrator in Composer primarily around importing of existing models and tuning up recognition performance (* currently available only if the feature flag is enabled with Composer).

 Thus, use of [BF command line tool][7] to prepare and optimize the model for your domain is required in most, if not all, use cases.
 To illustrate the workflow, here is a sample the end to end authoring experience: